pagkly/Zed/Investopedia3/Timber Investment Management Organization (TIMO) Definition.md

 ## Why Invest in Timberland?

 According to RLI, timberland returns have compared favorably with stocks but with much less risk and volatility.
 Others say timberland returns have varied over time as the industry has matured.
 Returns were negative for a year after the financial crisis of 2008, but have since been increasing.
-U.S. timberland investment performance is measured by the [NCREIF Timberland Property Index](https://www.ncreif.org/data-products/timberland/).
+U.S. timberland investment performance is measured by the [[NCREIF Timberland Property Index]](https://www.ncreif.org/data-products/timberland/).
 According to NCREIF, investment returns from U.S. timberland in 2017 was just 3.63% compared to [21.83%](https://ycharts.com/indicators/sandp_500_total_return_annual) for the S&P 500 equity index in the same period.
 One year's performance is not enough to accurately measure long-term investment performance, but this data serves to demonstrate how annual returns differ for various asset classes.

 It is true that TIMOs can help institutional investors diversify their portfolios into U.S. timberlands, but such real estate investments are probably best used as part of a well diversified portfolio with multiple asset classes, such as stocks, bonds and commodities.